Love is Not Enough: When Traumatized Clients Push the Therapist Away

 Presented by Robert Muller, PhD, CPsych on 02-01-2013 at 9 a.m.
 Pacific

 The therapeutic relationship is at the heart of any successful therapy.
-We all know that empathy, listening, and being attuned to the client’s emotional needs makes for a close therapeutic relationship and a strong alliance.
-But what happens when the traumatized client cannot tolerate closeness?
-Or when the client acts out and pushes the therapist away?
+We all know that empathy, listening, and being attuned to the emotional needs fo the person in therapy makes for a close therapeutic relationship and a strong alliance.
+But what happens when the traumatized person cannot tolerate closeness?
+Or when the individual acts out and pushes the therapist away?
 How can the clinician respond to such enactments?
 With individuals who adopt a self-protective, help-rejecting stance, psychotherapy can be difficult.

-Using attachment theory, Dr. Muller describes transference patterns seen with these hard-to-treat clients, including verbal and nonverbal interactions.
-Using a relational, psychodynamic approach, he considers difficulties such clients have in accepting therapist empathy, and the defensive reactions that follow.
-He examines ways to work with clients' feelings of vulnerability and their distancing maneuvers.
+Using attachment theory, Dr. Muller describes transference patterns seen with these hard-to-treat people, including verbal and nonverbal interactions.
+Using a relational, psychodynamic approach, he considers difficulties such people have in accepting therapist empathy, and the defensive reactions that follow.
+He examines ways to work with feelings of vulnerability and distancing maneuvers.
 Therapy techniques include:

-1) Recognize client expressions of vulnerability and distancing maneuvers in their work with avoidant trauma patients;
+- Recognize expressions of vulnerability and distancing maneuvers in their work with avoidant trauma patients;

-2) Consider the ways empathy can be a “double edged sword” when working with this population;
+- Consider the ways empathy can be a “double-edged sword” when working with this population;

 In short, participants will be able to listen to the event by calling in to our teleconference center.
 Prior to the event, all participants will be sent an email with instructions on how to login to the teleconference center.
 This event will include lecture and question and answer periods.